News, information and a forum for discussion in the town of Redding, Connecticut

 To take out an annual subscription, please visit the subscribe page here on our website.

-You may also buy the Sentinel at Pignone's Redding Ridge, Caraluzzi's in Georgetown and Bethel, Old Mill Market Cafe, Uncle Leo's, and Bloom Breads.
+You may also buy the Sentinel at Pignone's Redding Ridge, Caraluzzi's in Georgetown and Bethel, Old Mill Market Cafe, and Bloom Breads.

 Thank you for your continued support and happy reading.